auda-cz/SHTC3x-pigpio/README.md

 }
 ```
 ## License
-This project is licensed under the MIT License
+This project is released under GNU GPL-3.